Try Percona Backup for MongoDB

 There seems to be a difference in the backup types available in MongoDB Community and Percona Server for MongoDB.

-This time I was planning to test it with the Community edition of MongoDB, so it looks like the only features available in the Community edition will be logical backup + PITR.
+This time I was planning to test it with the Community version of MongoDB, so it looks like the only features available with the Community version will be logical backup + PITR.

-The drawback of logical backups is that they tend to take a long time to complete, but they are still a very useful tool because they allow online backups while maintaining consistency.
+The drawback of logical backup is that it tends to take a long time to complete, but it is still a very useful tool because it allows for online backup while maintaining consistency.

 Try PBM on MongoDB Community